Nano-Twitter/nano_twitter/README.md

 * remove typescript due to its difficulty,rewrite all the typescript file to javascript YH

 ### Version 0.4
+* restructure route to integrate service CF
+* reorganized current business logic into service CF
+* estimating the cost and benefits change sinatra to vert.x LG
 * Connect our AWS project to mongoDB.
 YH
 * Finish writing core backend services and apis:  CF
   - User